 The church was the home to the Irish College for over a century.
 It is located on Via Mazzerino, 16 (near Via Nazionale) and contains depictions of several Irish Saints.
 It was Cardinal John D’Alton’s titular Church.
 Daniel O’Connell’s heart was buried in this Church.
 Blessed Columba Marmion was ordained a priest in Sant Agata.

 St Patrick’s Church

-Located in via Buoncompagni, 31 (near Via Veneto) is the home of the Irish Augustinian community in Rome.
+Located on via Buoncompagni, 31 (near Via Veneto) was the home of the Irish Augustinian community in Rome.
 It was the titular Church of several Irish Cardinals, including Cardinal William Conway, Cardinal Tomás O Fiach and Cardinal Cahal Daly.

 San Silvestro in Capite

-Located in Piazza San Silvestro, is administered by the priests and brothers of the Irish Province of the Pallottines.
+Located on Piazza San Silvestro, is administered by the priests and brothers of the Irish Province of the Pallottines.
 The church is known as “in capite” because it boasts the head of Saint John the Baptist as a relic.
-It is the titular Church of Cardinal Desmond Connell.
+It was the titular Church of Cardinal Desmond Connell.